fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 `get` operations do not change the state of the application.
 They are implemented via Tendermint **ABCI queries**.
 As the result of such query the **State machine** returns the value of the requested key.

 `run` operations are also *effectul* and their invocation changes the state.
-They are implemented as combinations of `put` and `get` requests: to perform such operation trustfully, **Proxy** first requests `put`-ting the result of the requested function to some key and then queries its value.
+They are implemented as combinations of `put` and `get` requests: to perform such operation trustfully, the **Client** first requests `put`-ting the result of the requested function to some key and then queries its value.

 ### Blocks and transactions
 Tendermint Core orders incoming transactions, passes them to the App and stores them persistently.
 It also combines transactions into **blocks**.
 So the blockchain is the ordered sequence of blocks whereas the block contains the ordered sequence of transaction.
 Beside the transaction list, a block also has some [metadata](http://tendermint.readthedocs.io/en/master/specification/block-structure.html) that help to provide integrity and verifiability guarantees.
 Basically, this metadata include: